dortania/OpenCore-Install-Guide/extras/gui.md

 ![](/images/extras/gui-md/gui.png)

-## Setting up Bootchime with AudioDxe
+## Setting up Boot-chime with AudioDxe

 So to start, we'll need a couple things: